Dulse (Palmaria palmata)

 Boil the potatoes and garlic until tender, pour off the water, and mash with the remaining ingredients.
 Serve hot.

-Combine dulse with basil, garlic, olive oil, pine nuts or pumpkin seeds, and parmesan cheese in a food processor, or chop finely with a knife.
-Goes great with pasta, eggs, on toast, crackers etc.
+Combine dulse with basil, garlic, olive oil, pine nuts or pumpkin seeds, and parmesan cheese in a food processor.
+Serve with pasta, eggs, toast, crackers etc.